contentful/forma-36/MIGRATION.md

 ### FormLabel

-The `FormLabel` component was updated to be a compound component of the new `FormControl` component and it should be update to be wrapped by the `FormControl` component.
+`FormLabel` becomes a compound component of the new `FormControl` component.
+It must be updated to be wrapped by the `FormControl` component.
 For example:

 ```jsx static=true
 <FormLabel htmlFor="inputId" required>Label for the input</FormLabel>